10 Animals With Big Feet

 Elephants possess five-toed feet, but not all toes have nails.
 The nails serve the purpose of safeguarding the fatty tissues within their feet.

-Furthermore, elephants’ feet are equipped with cushion pads that help distribute their massive weight.
+Furthermore, elephants’ feet have cushion pads that help distribute their massive weight.

 Interestingly, elephants employ their feet as a means of communication among themselves.